Do you spend more than you need to on groceries? I know I did. And what about 2 people?

 But how does location affect the average grocery bill?

 There are limited sources of reliable data recording grocery prices by state.
-However, I did find one USDA report on milk prices for the first 10 months of 2018.
+However, I did find one USDA report on milk prices for the first five months of 2020.

 The average prices reported from various cities was not what I expected.

-I was surprised to find that milk in Minneapolis was quite a bit cheaper than in Milwaukee.
+I was surprised to find that milk in Minneapolis was quite a bit more expensive than in Milwaukee.
 After all, both Minnesota and Wisconsin are high producers of dairy.

 As you can see, the chart shows a noticeable difference in grocery prices.
 Arkansas residents, for instance, spend a lot less on groceries than those living in Nevada.